Road trip: Wisconsin's concrete art

 Most of these quirky "art environments'' were crumbling when the Kohler Foundation stepped in.
 It carefully restored them, then turned them over to local stewards.

 Now, the John Michael Kohler Art Center in Sheboygan and the Wisconsin Art Environment Consortium is making it easier to visit the sites.
-They've published Wandering Wisconsin, a handy map that includes itineraries, lodging and restaurant information, even coupons for discounts.
+They've published Wandering Wisconsin, where you can download a handy map.
+It also includes itineraries, lodging and restaurant information, even coupons for discounts.

 Five of the sites are in the river valleys and coulees of southwest Wisconsin.
 A visit would make a fantastic fall road trip, taking pilgrims from the foot of the Mississippi River bluffs north of La Crosse to the far tip of the state, near Galena, Ill.